notofonts/noto-source/CONTRIBUTING.md

 ### Font editing

-Many noto-source contributors use [glyphsapp](https://glyphsapp.com/) for editing the .glyph files in this repository.
+Many noto-source contributors use [glyphsapp](https://glyphsapp.com/) for editing the .glyphs files in this repository.

 For those new to font editing that don't yet want to invest in paid editing software, there's also [TruFont](https://trufont.github.io/).
 The issue being that